hgscania/hgscania/README.md

 - 👀 I’m interested in c/c++
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on automotive projects
-- 📫 How to reach me hgscania@gmail.com
+- 📫 How to reach me hgscania@gmail.com telegram: @hgscania

 <!---
 hgscania/hgscania is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.